 Cheques should be made out to "550 Squadron Association" and sent to Mike Leeman.

-The next Assocation newsletter (due August 2017) will contain the booking form for the 2017 reunion and this will include a form to reserve/order copies of the book.
+The Assocation newsletter (July 2017) contains the booking form for the 2017 Annual Reunion, and this includes a form to reserve/order copies of the book.

 |Ton-up Lancs: A Photographic Record of the Thirty-five RAF Lancasters That Each Completed One Hundred Sorties Norman L.R.
 Franks, 2005, ISBM 978-1904943099, Publisher: Grub Street (Jul 2005)